 Ashwagandha (Withania somnifera):

-A perennial herb in warmer climates, harvest the first or second year root for medicine.
+A perennial herb in warmer climates, harvest the first or second year root for use.
 Older plants will have less potent roots.

 Astragalus (Astragalus membranaceus):